Jamsekun/GMG_website/README.md

-# GMG_website
-website booking service app with inventory and employee management project.
-Just for fun with 2 more people i know

-# Website Prototype Project Setup Guide
+# GMG Website - Project Setup Guide

 **Date:** May 28, 2025

 Welcome to the **GMG Website** project!
 This guide will help you set up the project on your local machine using the MERN stack (MongoDB, Express, React, Node.js) with React, Vite, TypeScript, SWC, and Tailwind CSS.
-Follow these steps to install the required apps, configure your environment, and start collaborating with the team using GitHub, Trello, and Figma.
+Follow these steps to install the required apps, configure your environment, and start collaborating with the team using GitHub.

 ---